How to Build an E-Learning Platform? [Interview with Alex Dyer, CEO & Founder at TutorHouse]

 Interview with Alex Dyer, Founder & CEO at Tutor House

 1. Alex, Tutor House is now one of the leading tutoring platforms in London.
 In 2013, you left your position as a psychology teacher to begin a startup in response to the problems you saw in education.
 Why was private tuition the answer then, and why do people need it now?
-Have their needs changed over these 8 years while Tutor House exists?
+Have their needs changed over the years while Tutor House exists?

 The main problem with education in the UK is that it has not changed in 200 years.
 The top-down approach where there is 1 teacher to 30 students is unique to our school system.
 Where in workplaces bosses are taught to focus on collaborating with their employees placing emphasis on teamwork and cohesion, it seems odd that this motive is missing from our classrooms.